-Except in the case of a rollover contribution described in sections 402(c), 403(a)(4), 403(b)(8), 408(d)(3), or 457(e)(16), an employer contribution to a simplified employee pension IRA as described in section 408(k) or a recharacterized contribution described in section 408A(d)(6), the Trustee will accept only cash contributions up to \$6,500 per year for tax year 2023.
-For individuals who have reached the age of 50 before the close of the tax year, the contribution limit is increased to \$7,500 per year for tax year 2023.
-These amounts are in effect under 219(b)(1)(A).
-For tax years after 2023, the above limits will be increased to reflect a cost-of-living adjustment, if any.
+Except in the case of a rollover contribution described in section 408A(e), a recharacterized contribution described in section 408A(d)(6), the Trustee will accept only cash contributions up to \$6,500 per year for tax year 2023.
+For individuals who have reached the age of 50 by the end of the year the contribution limit is increased to \$7,500 per year for tax year 2023.
+For tax years after 2023, these limits will be increased to reflect a cost-of-living adjustment, if any.